Bumshakalaka/krAIna/README.md

 One way to boost your work performance is by performing snippets on the clipboard context with a Clipboard manager.

 ### Assistants
 Your personal AI assistant.
-It can be a causal assistant or prompt engineer or storyteller.
+It can be a casual assistant or prompt engineer or storyteller.
 Assistant can be run as one-shot, similar to snippets or can use its memory and remember the conversation.

 The assistants have been designed similar to Snippets.
 Check the `assistants` folder.